Rupani Rural Municipality

 Rupani (रुपनी) is a small rural municipality in Saptari District in the Sagarmatha Zone of south-eastern Nepal.
 At the time of the 2019 Nepal census it had a population of 29,989 people living in about 8500 individual households.

+The rural municipality comprises villages like Nakati-Rayapur, Lauwapar, Peeprahi, Pauwa, Kataiya, Hardiya, Makari Tole, Jamuni Madhepura, Laxmipur, Chhapki, Bhathail Tole, Basbitti, Musharniya, Kumraul, Dhargaun Tole, Terhauta, Kolhuwa, Jagmohan, Naya Basti, Deuhela Tole, and Birendra Bazaar.